asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 ## Permissions vs Wild-West

-Aa platforms like OpenShift are not effective for mulitple users without robust access and permissions management for various applications in OpenShift components.
+A platforms like OpenShift are not effective for multiple users without robust access and permissions management for various applications in OpenShift components.
 If every user had a full access to all your OpenShift resources it would truly be the wild west.
 Conversely if it was difficult to access resources, OpenShift would not be a good for much either.
 OpenShift has a robust authentication and access control system, that provides a good balance of self-service